Trending

 11 Bit Studios' reasons for letting eight employees go are nowhere near as extreme as the conditions faced by Harebrained Schemes.
 It represents a more humdrum—though still frustrating—reason for layoffs: sometimes, a project isn't working out the way a company thought, and it decides the solution is to reduce staffing.

 Update: This story previously incorrectly stated that Anna Sokalska referred to the unnamed 11 Bit Games project as "Gord."
-This story was not the name of the project, and this story has been updated accordingly.
+We have updated our reporting to make it clear the layoffs related to an unannounced project.

 Read more about: